21QB Coachmen Freelander Class C Motorhome

 RV Weight

 Many RVers overload their rigs.
-We are pretty sure we have done this in the past.
+We are fairly certain that we have done this in the past.
 We did not want to overload this new motorhome, so we got it weighed.

-We went to a truck stop and got on a Cat Scale when fully loaded.
+We visited a truck stop and weighed ourselves on a Cat Scale when fully loaded.
 We were just under 11,000 pounds, and this vehicle’s max is 14,200.
 We do not think we will ever overload it.

-Getting it weighed was an easy process.
-We read up on how to weigh an RV and did it quickly.
+Weighing it was a straightforward process.
+We researched how to weigh an RV and did it quickly.

 Other Features of the Motorhome